 Disclaimer: This information is general in nature only.
 While Budget Direct has endeavoured to ensure the information we’ve relied on is accurate and current, we do not guarantee it.
 Budget Direct accepts no liability for this information.

 We all love to look out for our pets, especially at this time of year.

 With tick season well and truly upon us pet owners should start to look for any changes in their dogs from the start of Spring.
-Not only can your dog get bitten by a tick during this time, but they can also develop a condition called tick paralysis.
+Not only can your dog get bitten by a tick during this time, but it can also develop a condition called tick paralysis.

 Many questions surround the condition:

 What are the symptoms of tick paralysis in dogs?